Juhoton/Juhoton/README.md

 🔭 Examples of code I've written can be found in pinned repositories "Yatzy".

-I have also done some work for a private game project with c#.
+I have also done some paid work for a private game project with c#.